 Euro 2024 TV Schedule: Details on how to watch every minute of action

-Euro 2024 is finally here and we’ve got all of the details you need when it comes to watching each and every minute of the action in Germany.
+Euro 2024 is well underway and we’ve got all of the details you need when it comes to watching each and every minute of the action in Germany this summer.

 The two biggest channels in the UK, the BBC and ITV, have come to terms on which games they will show in the Euro 2024 group stages and released the full schedules ahead of a huge summer of international football.